networknt/light-rfcs/light-4j/0006-config-injection-guidance.md

 ### Summary
-  This enhancement allows both environment variables and variables from file to be injected into the configuration file (Json/Yaml/Yml) based on the following rules:
+  This enhancement allows both environment variables and variables from file called `values.yaml` to be injected into the configuration file (Json/Yaml/Yml) based on the following rules:

   * ${VAR}